 Having been cultivated for over 10,000 years, cannabis is one of the oldest agricultural crops in history.
-These tall, hardy plants were grown by early humans for rope, seed, oil, and fabric.
-These plants were selectively bred for industrial purposes and have evolved into the type of cannabis we now know as hemp.
-Students will study the different products created from hemp, the technical requirements for oil extraction and processing, and distribution challenges and potential.
-Emphasis will be placed on understanding the costs, challenges, and benefits of each product and market niche, along with the development of socially sustainable hemp businesses.
-Students will create business plans that demonstrate an understanding of the science and technical needs for a variety of hemp-based products.
+These hardy plants were grown by early humans for rope, seed, oil, fabric and medicine.
+Plants were selectively bred for industrial purposes, and have evolved into the type of cannabis we now know as hemp.
+Students will study the different products created from hemp, the technical requirements for oil extraction and processing, the distribution challenges and potential opportunities that exist in the industry.
+Emphasis will be placed on understanding the costs, challenges, and benefits of selected products, their existing market niches, and evaluating their social sustainability.
+Students will create marketing plans that demonstrate an understanding of the science, technical, and business needs for a selected hemp-based product.